uventure/uventure.github.io/index.md

 Some other responses included fixing a link that routed to the wrong adventure and there was a suggestion of possibility adding more information for our adventures.
 All responses were reviewed and put into consideration for any feature development that may happen with the site.

-Responses can be viewed at: <a href="https://goo.gl/IEkrZ6">https://goo.gl/IEkrZ6</a>
+The survey responses can be viewed at: <a href="https://goo.gl/IEkrZ6">https://goo.gl/IEkrZ6</a>